Aerojet: General Tire & Rubber Company

-During this period, Aerojet built a large concrete pad in San Ramon, CA, for the purpose of rocket engine testing for the space program.
-Before it got used, President Johnson and NASA decided to move these activities to the upcoming space center in Houston, TX.
+During this period, Aerojet built a large concrete pad in San Ramon, California, for the purpose of rocket engine testing for the space program.
+Before it got used, President Johnson and NASA decided to move these activities to the upcoming space center in Houston, Texas.

-Similar work continued in the 1970s, delivering the second-stage motor for the MX missile, the Orbital Maneuvering System (OMS) for the Space Shuttle, and the first US-designed cluster bombs.
+Similar work continued in the 1970s, delivering the second-stage motor for the MX missile, the Orbital Maneuvering System (OMS) for the Space Shuttle, and the first U.S.-designed cluster bombs.
 A contract for 30-mm ammunition for the A-10 Thunderbolt II was so extensive that new branch plants were set up in Downey and Chino in 1978.
-Aerojet also purchased a number of other firms over this period, and their plant in Jonesborough, TN developed the use of depleted uranium ordnance.
+Aerojet also purchased a number of other firms over this period, and their plant in Jonesborough, Tennessee developed the use of depleted uranium ordnance.
 To this day they are the primary supplier of these weapons.
 Their electronics and ordnance divisions also collaborated on the SADARM 8" anti-armor artillery round, but this was never put into production.

+Aerojet General briefly attempted an expansion into shipbuilding in the mid-1960s, purchasing the Gibbs Gas Engine shipyard near their existing Florida facility, completing the construction of two research ships for NOAA (which had halted when Gibbs went bankrupt) and beginning construction of three more under an existing contract.
+The financial losses incurred just from the completion of the original two ships led them to sell the shipyard shortly after the new construction began, and sue the Federal government for allegedly misleading them on the cost overruns inherited from Gibbs.

-The 1980s saw a brief revival of the aerospace business during President Reagan's Strategic Defense Initiative program, but the company shrank during the late 1980s and into the 1990s.
+The 1980s saw a brief revival of the aerospace business during President Ronald Reagan's Strategic Defense Initiative program, but the company shrank during the late 1980s and into the 1990s.